Hospitals Without Insurance in Oklahoma

 By claiming government status, Norman Regional Health System unfairly competes with other hospitals by not buying malpractice insurance.
 This creates an unfair advantage for hospitals do not have to invest in malpractice insurance.
-If you are interested in learning more about this legislation or contacting a representative, please visit The Oklahoma Legislature home page.
+If you are interested in learning more about this legislation or contacting a representative, please visit The Oklahoma Legislature website.

 Contact us today by phone or email; send us as many details as possible, including the facts of your case.

 Winter snow and ice storms can be challenging for residents of Oklahoma, bringing with them extended cold temperatures that can interrupt critical business operations and municipal services and cause tragic accidents.
 The key to combating severe winter weather is...

 Bad Faith Insurance Law When you purchase an insurance policy to protect you and your family, it can give you secondary peace of mind for those you are obligated to and their safety.
 Being responsible for another life can be terrifying.
 We hope to have confidence in...

 This falls under the Medical Malpractice Act, a legal cause of action that occurs when a medical or health care professional deviates from standards in their profession, thereby causing injury to a patient.
 At Clark & Associates, we continue to fight for victims...